-Many human medications are also toxic to pets.
-Also, some non-toxic medications (such as antibiotics and anti-inflammatories) that are prescribed to pets for other medical conditions may carry risks of certain side effects, such as diarrhea or even stomach ulcers.
+Many human medications can also be toxic to pets.
+Also, some non-toxic medications (such as antibiotics and anti-inflammatories) that are prescribed to pets for other medical conditions may carry risks of certain side effects, such as diarrhea, vomiting, or even stomach ulcers.

 Gastric Dilatation and Volvulus (GDV or Bloat) in Dogs